alphagov/govuk-import-export-prototype/guide/starting-to-export/export-goods-outside-eu.markdown

 s6.
 Attach the commercial invoice (and licence, if you need one) to your consignment.

 Your freight forwarder will use your commercial invoice to make an official customs declaration.
 Your goods can be held up in customs if the information you give isn't accurate.

-^Don't charge VAT on exports outside the EU.

 ##After you export